-24.3 Query
+23.3 Query

-The Figure is showing the operational flow of query in the Scorpio Broker system.
+The Figure is showing the operational flow of entity subscription in the Scorpio Broker system.
 Following are the marked steps interpretation:

 - 1. An application calls the NGSI-LD compliant interface (exposed by service API gateway) to query for entities/an entity/attribute in the form of an HTTP GET request. - 2.
-The request enters in service API gateway. - 2.1.
-The service API gateway discovers the actual serving micro-service endpoints (where the incoming requests need to be forwarded) from discovery & registry service. - 2.2.
-The service API gateway forwards the HTTP request to the Query Manager micro-service. - 3.
-The Query Manager now fetches the previously stored data/entities directly from database. - 4.
-Now, query response is being build after fetching the data from DB for the requested query and afterwards our query response gets published back in the Query Manager.
+The request enters in service API gateway.

+2.1.
+The service API gateway discovers the actual serving micro-service endpoints (where the incoming requests need to be forwarded) from discovery & registry service.

+2.2.
+The service API gateway forwards the HTTP request to the Query Manager micro-service.

+- 3. The query manager now fetches the previously stored data/entities from the Topic "Entities". - If the query is for all entities or specific entities with id and/or attribute is requested, this will be directly served based on Kafka Entity topic data by query manager without involving the storage manager.
+In short simpler queries like non-geo queries or without regular expression queries associated with entity or entities can be served directly.
+In this case, the response will be sent back and processing jumps to step 7.2. - For complex queries, the query manager will take help from the storage manager as mention in the following steps. - 4.
+The Query Manager (in case of complex queries) will publish the query (embedding a used in the message and other metadata) into the Query topic which is being listened by the Storage manager. - 5.
+The storage manager gets the notification for the requested query and starts processing the query over the DB data and builds the query response.

-- 5. Query Manager gets the response for the query request. - 5.1.
-It sends the HTTP response back to the API gateway. - 5.2.
-API gateway sends back the response to the end-user/requestor.
+- 6. The storage manager publishes the response of query in the Query topic which is being listened by Query manager. - 7.
+The QM receives the notification from the QueryResult topic. - 7.1.
+It sends the HTTP response back to the API gateway. - 7.2.API gateway sends back the response to the end-user/requestor.

-24.4 Context Source Registration
+23.4 Context Source Registration